 Students are responsible for paying a $500 deposit directly to DIS which is credited toward the non-academic program costs.

 Emory will pay the DIS tuition directly to DIS.
 Students will pay the non-academic program costs directly to DIS.
-Additional estimated costs to be paid by the student include airfare, books, personal expenses, visa fee, and additional meals.
+Additional estimated costs to be paid by the student include airfare, books, personal expenses, residence permit (visa fee), and additional meals.

 The DIS program fee (non-academic program costs above) include housing, a furnished room, local transportation between DIS and student housing, meals or partial food stipend, laundry facilities or allowance, airport pick-up, Arrival Workshop, international medical insurance, visa assistance, 24-hour emergency support, cultural and social events, and administrative costs.